MPOX STUDIES

 STUDY PARTICIPANTS

-The study will include participants with either a laboratory-confirmed mpox infection or a highly suspected mpox illness, and must exhibit at least one visible active skin or mucosal lesion.
+The study includes participants with either a laboratory-confirmed or highly suspected mpox infection, and must exhibit at least one visible active skin or mucosal lesion.
 Subjects will either be hospitalized or managed as outpatients.
 The inclusion criteria also include being adult or adolescent aged 14 and older.

 STUDY DESIGN